eggheadio/egghead-instructor-center/README.md

 ```

 - `index.js`, `components/`, `utils/`: same as a vanilla component, except `index.js` is usually a stateful class component with a `connect` export to wire `state` to props.
-- `state/`: contains `actions/`, `reducers/`, and `epics/` to wire up state.
+- `state/`: `actions/`, `reducers/`, and `epics/` to wire up state.
-- `screens/`: optional, for sub-screens paired with sub-routes.
+- `screens/`: optional, sub-screens paired with sub-routes.

 ## Promotion

-All resources are eligible for promotion to facilitate code reuse.
+All resources are eligible for *promotion* to facilitate code reuse.
 If a resource is shared by multiple directories, the principle of _least common ancestor_ will apply and that shared resource will me **promoted** to the least common ancestor’s directory.

 ## Root Screen

-The root screen (`src/App`) is the container for the entire app.
+The *root screen* (`src/App`) is the container for the entire app.
 It has everything a screen has with a few additions:

 - `index.js` wires up the component and state trees.
 - `state/` wires up all sub-screen `reducers/` and `epics/`.